eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 }
 ```

-In the above example, copybooks for PROGRAM1 are used from the libraries LIB1 and LIB2, and copybooks for PROGRAM2 are used from the libraries LIB3 and LIB4.
+The above example uses copybooks from libraries LIB1 and LIB2 for PROGRAM1, and copybooks from libraries LIB3 and LIB4 for PROGRAM2.

-You can specify mainframe data sets, USS data sets or local paths in the `libs` array.
-Libraries that you specify here take priority over those specified in the extension settings.
+You can specify libraries as mainframe data sets, USS data sets or local paths in the `libs` array.
+These libraries take priority over the libraries specified in the extension settings.

 ### Copybook Support Features